- Academic Grade and Grievance Procedure

 Credit earned by examination may not be used to satisfy minimum UTSA residence requirements (except for credits earned by challenging UTSA courses or earned by the UTSA Competency Examination policy; see the sections on challenging courses and the competency examination policy).
 Credit by examination is not included in the calculation of the student’s UTSA grade point average.
 The symbol “CR” (Credit) is awarded for all credit earned by examination.
 Unsuccessful attempts to earn credit by examination do not become part of the student’s official academic record.

 Credit by examination cannot duplicate or repeat credit already earned for college or university courses.
 Students are permitted to receive credit by examination (including CLEP credit) for courses in which they have received grades of “F,” “NC” or “W” (and have no other grade for those courses) since these grades do not represent hours earned.
 Students may not receive credit for a course for which credit by examination has already been awarded.
 It is not necessary to be a UTSA student to take credit by examination; however, credit is not awarded unless the individual is a current or former UTSA student, including a newly admitted and registered UTSA student.
-Credit for a given exam is awarded based on the date tested, not undergraduate catalog term.
+Except for Advanced Placement (AP) credit for entering freshmen beginning fall 2016, credit for a given exam is awarded based on the date tested, not undergraduate catalog term.
 If the score requirements change prior to a student’s test date, the new changes are effective for the student’s results.
+For entering freshmen beginning fall 2016, Section 51.968 of the Texas Education Code stipulates that “in establishing the minimum required score on an Advanced Placement examination for granting course credit for a particular lower-division course..., an institution of higher education may not require a score of more than three unless the institution's chief academic officer determines, based on evidence, that a higher score on the examination is necessary to indicate a student is sufficiently prepared to be successful in a related, more advanced course for which the lower-division course is a prerequisite.”
+This provision applies to all entering freshmen beginning fall 2016 regardless of when the Advanced Placement examination was taken.
 For students who have earned credits at UTSA, credit by examination is awarded by logging into the ASAP student account to verify acceptance of each credit, with the exception of POL 1013 Introduction to American Politics, for which Advanced Placement (AP) credit or CLEP credit can be earned only after the student has completed POL 1133 Texas Politics and Society.
 Other exceptions for certain course credits can be found in the footnotes below the UTSA credit table on the Office of Testing Services website.

 Information on credit by examination at UTSA is available on the Office of Testing Services website.
 It describes the various tests that may be accepted for credit at the University, the types of tests available, when and where they are given, their costs, procedures for having test scores submitted for consideration for credit, the amount of credit that may be earned, and how to obtain additional information on each test.